MasterAirscrachDev/WOWIE-GAME/README.md

 idk what else to say really, if you wanna make a better game with this go right ahead, just be sure to creadit me

 also i had to remove the audio so it doesnt get taken

+if you wanna play the game the itch page is here: https://masterairscrachdev.itch.io/training-simulation02